Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 * We want to minimize the computational per-frame work.
 As the library walks through its connected clients, we want a system that will efficiently answer the question 'which objects should this connection see'
 * Therefore, we desire an interface that takes in a connection and returns the objects for that client
 * We want the way this question is answered to be user-extensible to support all kinds of different scenarios.
 Domain decomposition / geometric / AOI is very common, but we also want developers to be able to come up with creative, game-specific **schemes** that have nothing to do with spatial relationships
+* A great way to think of each scheme is a combination of **storage** ("how will I manage the objects under my purview") and **computation** ("how will I process those objects to come up with a final result").
 * We want the aforementioned schemes to be composable.
-For instance, a user should be able to have both a AOI scheme and a "always synchronize players who are in the same cohort" scheme and have the results from each efficiently combine
+For instance, a user should be able to have both a "distance" scheme and a "always synchronize players who are in the same cohort" scheme and have the results from each efficiently combine, yet in such a way that they don't have to write a specialized "distance + cohort" scheme
+* We want to make it easy for users to do both additive and subtractive computation.
+So if a user wants a "show objects if they are close enough but not cloaked" this too should be writeable with 2 modules configured in a simple way, not having to write one "close but not cloaked" scheme
 * Each scheme should be free to decide how to implement relationships; so long as the scheme can take in a client and return a set of objects it should be free to come up with that answer using whatever storage and computation it wants
 * Each scheme can therefore decide at what cadence it does its work.
 A scheme can choose to dynamically come up with an answer every frame.
 Or, it could return cached results each time except every 30th frame.
 * We also want a means for code outside the scheme to be able to trigger an update.
 That is, there are times when it's best for the scheme itself to know when it's time to do things like the cache/compute decision, but then there are other times when game code outside the Interest System knows better that it's time for the scheme to adjust itself